 Hanging Art on Stone Veneer and Stacked Stone WallsIt would be unthinkable to have repeated hole damage in such elaborate stone slab walls such as those found at the Rapid City, SD regional airport terminal, below.
 Celebrating the regions natural scenic geologic formations, South Dakota limestone slabs surface the walls of an area reserved for art display.
 AS Hanging Systems Classic Wall Track and J-End Rods were used to suspend stretched canvas prints.
 The original designs for this space specified hanging systems and so - there were never any holes placed in the stone slabs.
 Compliments to the architect/designer who anticipated the problem.

 You'll notice below, or perhaps not, how Classic Ceiling Track disappears into the ceiling.
 The use of cables, which are visually lost against the rough background, allows the art frame to appear as if it is floating on the rugged stone wall.
-The only recommendation we would make in the below installation is that perhaps the track might have been trimmed a bit longer on both the left and right ends.
-This would make it yet more discreet.
 Ceiling Track is a good choice for anchoring a hanging system in this sort of application.
 Rock wall surfaces are typically too irregular to allow direct attachment of a track directly to the wall.

 As you can see, though the question is often asked: How to hang art on brick walls?

 There are many answers and ways to address the situation.